XR2Learn/enabler-interact/README.md

 ![XR2Learn](https://github.com/XR2Learn/.github/blob/main/images/XR2Learn%20logo.png)

-## Enabler 1 : "INTERACT"
+## Enabler "INTERACT"

-Enabler 1 is a Unity plugin for industrials who want to create human-centric simulations in virtual reality.
+The Enabler "INTERACT" is a Unity plugin for industrials who want to create human-centric simulations in virtual reality.

 ## Some Use Cases
 REVIEW : Review CAD and point cloud in virtual reality.
 Visualize your digital twin at 1:1 scale using virtual reality.
 Navigate, measure and spot design issues earlier.